 When everything looks right, it's finally time to sign on the dotted line.
-Do not forget that most rental agreements require a significant rental deposit and/or security deposit to cover the property owner.
+You'll probably be asked to submit a security deposit at time of reservation.

-Be sure to get the manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest storing the contact's information in your phone and wallet.
+Make sure you get the property manager's contact phone number and entry/exit procedures for your rental home.
+We recommend keeping the contact's details in your phone and wallet.

 During your Stay

-- Remember to respect your neighbors.
-Locals will likely be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.
+- Make sure to be a good next-door neighbor.
+Residents will be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

-- Enjoy your stay!
-Remember to protect the property owner (and your things!) by keeping the rental home secured when you are away, just like you would at home.
+- Remember to protect the property owner (and your things!) by keeping the rental locked up when you are away, just like you would at home.

-- When your things are all out, perform a walk-through of the rental to make sure no property damage occurred in the course of your stay.
-Whenever possible, do this walk-out inspection with the property owner present.
-If the property manager is not available, make sure to take photos of the property to record its condition.
+- As soon as your things are all out, begin a walk-through of the property to make sure that no damage occurred in the course of your stay.
+Whenever you can, do this walk-out inspection with the property manager present.
+If the property manager is not available, make certain to take photos of the property to record its condition.